cjlee112/pygr/doc/rest/reference/seqdb.rst

 XMLRPCSequenceDB
 ----------------
-Class for a client interface that accesses a Blast database over XMLRPC (from the the :class:`BlastDBXMLRPC` acting as the server).
+Class for a client interface that accesses a sequence database over XMLRPC (from the :class:`BlastDBXMLRPC` acting as the server).

 .. class:: XMLRPCSequenceDB(url,name)